sintaxi/phonegap/lib/cordova-cli/README.md

 - `plugin add <path-to-plugin> [<path-to-plugin> ...]` add one (or more) plugins to the project
 - `plugin [rm | remove] <plugin-name> [<plugin-name> ...]` remove one (or more) added plugins
 - `prepare [platform...]` copies files into the specified platforms, or all platforms. it is then ready for building by Eclipse/Xcode/etc.
-- `compile [platform...]` compiles and deploys the app to a connected and compatible device.
+- `compile [platform...]` compiles the app into a binary for each added platform.
 With no parameters, builds for all platforms, otherwise builds for the specified platforms.
 - `build [<platform> [<platform> [...]]]` an alias for `cordova prepare` followed by `cordova compile`
 - `emulate [<platform> [<platform> [...]]]` launch emulators and deploy app to them.
 With no parameters emulates for all platforms added to the project, otherwise emulates for the specified platforms
 - `serve <platform> [port]` launch a local web server for that platform's www directory on the given port (default 8000).

 # Project Directory Structure
 A Cordova application built with cordova-cli will have the following directory structure:

     myApp/
-    |-.cordova/
+    |--.cordova/
+    |-- merges/
+    | |-- android/
+    | |-- blackberry/
+    | `-- ios/
-    |- platforms/
+    |-- platforms/
+    | |-- android/
+    | |-- blackberry/
+    | `-- ios/
-    |- plugins/
+    |-- plugins/
-    `- www/
+    `-- www/

 ## .cordova/
 This directory identifies a tree as a cordova project.
 Simple configuration information is stored in here (such as BlackBerry environment variables).

 Commands other than `create` operate against the project directory itself, rather than the current directory - a search up the current directory's parents is made to find the project directory.
 Thus, any command (other than `create`) can be used from any subdirectory whose parent is a cordova project directory (same as git).

+## merges/
+Platform-specific web assets (HTML, CSS and JavaScript files) are contained within appropriate subfolders in this directory.
+These are deployed during a `prepare` to the appropriate native directory.
+Files placed under `merges/` will override matching files in the `www/` folder for the relevant platform.
+A quick example, assuming a project structure of:

+    merges/
+    |-- ios/
+    | `-- app.js
+    |-- android/
+    | `-- android.js
+    www/
+      `-- app.js

+After building the Android and iOS projects, the Android application will contain both `app.js` and `android.js`.
+However, the iOS application will only contain an `app.js`, and it will override the "common" `app.js` located inside the `www/` folder above.

 ## platforms/
 Platforms added to your application will have the native application project structures laid out within this directory.

 ## plugins/
 Any added plugins will be extracted or copied into this directory.